 Forestry and Agrifoods

-Forest Resource Roads are constructed throughout the Province for a variety of users; the commercial harvest of timber for sawlogs and pulpwood being the primary one.
+Forest resource roads are constructed throughout the Province for a variety of purposes; with commercial harvesting of timber being the primary one.

-Resource roads are typically constructed by excavators and are built to specifications developed and enforced by the Forest Resources.
+Resource roads are typically constructed by excavators and are built to specifications developed and enforced by Fisheries and Land Resources.

 Siltation of streams and lakes is of utmost concern to the Department.
 Strict adherence to construction guidelines is mandatory.

-Steel culverts are used to control surface runoff and small streams.
-Proper installation requires placement of rock around pipe to prevent erosion of road.
+Steel culverts are used to control surface runoff and direct small streams.
+Proper installation requires placement of rock around the pipe to prevent erosion.

-Small streams are normally spanned with wooden bridges, however in the instances of large streams and rivers, steel panel bridges are utilized.
+Small streams are normally spanned with wooden bridges.
+In the instance of large streams and rivers, steel panel bridges are utilized.

 Filter fabric, seeding, straw bales and straw mats are used in situations where siltation may be of concern.